It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - King Abdullah has recently announced the creation of a Star Trek theme park to be built in his country, which he will be funding.

 - Abdullah follows his father Hussein in this regard.
 Hussein heavily encouraged Hollywood films to shoot in Jordan, including Lawrence of Arabia and Mohammed: Messenger of God, providing considerable logistical support and military extras.
 He actually met his second wife (Abdullah's mother) while she worked on the Lawrence film crew.

-- Although it's probably a stretch to describe her as a geek or a nerd (or political, for that matter), Her Majesty Queen Elizabeth II is reportedly a big fan of Doctor Who.
+- Her Majesty Queen Elizabeth II is reportedly a big fan of Doctor Who.
 She's also a Wrench Wench (or at least she was during World War II).

 - Queen Margaretha II of Denmark is a major Lord of the Rings fan, and has illustrated several editions of the Danish translation.
 She also studied archaeology when she went to uni, and remains an avid amateur archaeologist.

 - King Baudouin and his brother, the later king Albert II of Belgium learned Dutch by reading Nero.
 Interestingly enough the comic strip's creator Marc Sleen is thus far the only Belgian comic strip artist to ever have been knighted.